 How does the KAMRA procedure work?

-The KAMRA inlay From start to finish, the KAMRA® inlay procedure will typically take less than 20 minutes.
+The KAMRA® inlay procedure will typically take less than 20 minutes.
 Numbing drops are used to ensure you are comfortable throughout the procedure.
 You may feel slight pressure while the doctor uses a laser to create a small opening in the first few layers of your eye, known as the cornea.
-However, it only lasts a few seconds.
 The inlay is then placed within the opening.
-Once the numbing drops wear off, your eyes may feel irritated or scratchy and you may also experience excessive tearing or light sensitivity.
-This is normal.
+Once the numbing drops wear off, your eyes may feel irritated or scratchy and you may also experience excessive tearing or light sensitivity, this is normal.
 Your doctor will provide medications to help you manage these symptoms.

 What can I expect after KAMRA?